xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_facebook_login_for_your_store.md

 layout: article_with_sidebar
 updated_at: '2017-05-03 11:13 +0400'
 identifier: ref_vpEKPoyM
-title: Setting up Facebook Login for your store
+title: Setting up Facebook Login for Your Store
 categories:
   - User manual
 published: true
 order: 200
 ---
 To add the "Login with Facebook" feature to your X-Cart store site, complete the following steps:

 1. Create and configure a new App on Facebook (See [Creating a Facebook App](#creating-a-facebook-app)).
-2. Obtain your Facebook App ID and App Secret and enter them on the "Social Login" module settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Facebook](#configuring-the-social-login-module-facebook))
+2. Obtain your Facebook App ID and App Secret and enter them on the "Social Login" addon settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Facebook](#configuring-the-social-login-module-facebook))

 ## Creating a Facebook App